-Recognizing that the Board has a fundamental responsibility for upholding the principles of, as well as advocating for, intellectual freedom, this policy ensures the rights of individuals to access information.
+Recognizing that the library board has a fundamental responsibility for upholding the principles of, as well as advocating for, intellectual freedom, this policy ensures the rights of individuals to access information.

-- 1. The Board adopts the Canadian Federation of Library Associations' Statement on Intellectual Freedom and Libraries, approved originally in June 27, 1974; Amended November 17, 1983, November 18, 1985 and September 27, 2015. - 2.
-It is the responsibility of the Board, and those who work in the library, to: - a.
-Ensure that all library users have the fundamental right to have access to all expressions of knowledge, creativity and intellectual activity, and to express their thoughts publicly; - b.
-Guarantee and facilitate access to all expressions of knowledge and intellectual activity, including those which some elements of society may consider to be unconventional, unpopular or unacceptable; - c.
-Make available all of the library's public facilities and services to all individuals and groups who need them; - d.
-Resist all efforts to limit the exercise of these responsibilities, while recognizing the right of criticism by individuals and groups. - 3.
-The Board directs the Library Chief Executive Officer to ensure that the principles of intellectual freedom are integrated into all organizational policies, procedures, and practices.
+- 1. The board adopts the Canadian Federation of Library Associations' Statement on Intellectual Freedom and Libraries, approved originally in June 27, 1974; Amended November 17, 1983, November 18, 1985 and September 27, 2015. - 2.
+It is the responsibility of the board, and those who work in the library, to: - ensure that all library users have the fundamental right to have access to all expressions of knowledge, creativity and intellectual activity, and to express their thoughts publicly - guarantee and facilitate access to all expressions of knowledge and intellectual activity, including those which some elements of society may consider to be unconventional, unpopular or unacceptable - c) safeguard and foster free expression and the right to safe and welcoming places and conditions - d) make available all of the library's public facilities and services to all individuals and groups who need them - e) resist all efforts to limit the exercise of these responsibilities, while recognizing the right of criticism by individuals and groups - 3.
+The board directs the Library Chief Executive Officer to ensure that the principles of intellectual freedom are integrated into all organizational policies, procedures, and practices.